A HISTORY OF THE ANTIOCH REVIEW: THE SURVIVAL OF THE IMAGINATION

 In 2011 we celebrated our seventieth year of continuous publishing with a 400-page issue that brought together the “best” work of the previous decade.
 We opened this retrospective with a personal response to 9/11 by Stephen Jay Gould, whose piece “Ground Zero” was among his last, and we closed the number with a poem by Susan Wheeler.
 In between there was more than a Whitman’s sampler of goodies: repeaters from our sixtieth-anniversary include Aimee Bender, Rick DeMarinis, Clifford Geertz, Daniel Harris, David Lehman, Gordon Lish, Jacqueline Osherow, Edith Pearlman, Sallie Tisdale, Susan Wheeler; newcomers such as Nathan Oates and William Giraldi; translators from here and abroad like Ralph Angel, Robert Conard, and John Penuel.

 There were essays by world-class figures like our Advisory Board member Daniel Bell and the head of the British Library Neil MacGregor.
 During that decade we were finalists for the National Magazine Awards in 2009,2010 and 2011.
-The masthead had only one major change during the last thirteen years with Muriel Keyes carrying a large administrative burden (as assistant editor) that involves making sure the first readers (all ten of them) log in and out the thousands of manuscripts we get; that our interns work; that the bills get paid; and, most important, that we treat our authors work with respect.
+The masthead has had just three major changes during the past fourteen years, first with Muriel Keyes carrying a large administrative burden (as assistant editor) that involved making sure the first readers (all ten of them) log in and out the thousands of manuscripts we get; that our interns work; that the bills get paid; and, most important, that we treat our authors work with respect.
+Muriel retired in June 2015 and Christina Check will continue her good work as our Managing Editor.
+In 2013 Grace Curtis joined our staff to assist with marketing and social media contacts.
 Our designer, David Battle, continues his brilliant work despite his quarterly lament that he can’t “do anything” with a particular issue and then does it (see the covers).
 Jane Baker makes sure that what we publish is in the King’s English and error proof.